-Rick Livesey MB BChir PhD, Wellcome Trust Group Leader, Member of the Biochemistry Department.
+Rick Livesey MB BChir PhD, Wellcome Trust Senior Investigator, Reader in Molecular Neuroscience and Member of the Department of Biochemistry.

 • Pereira JD, Sansom SN, Smith J, Dobenecker MW, Tarakhovsky A and Livesey FJ (2010) Ezh2, the histone methyltransferase of PRC2, regulates the balance between self-renewal and differentiation in the cerebral cortex.
 Proc National Academy of Science USA, 107, 15957-15962.